henzeb/enumhancer/docs/reporters.md

 Henzeb\Enumhancer\Helpers\EnumReporter::set(new YourReporter());
 Henzeb\Enumhancer\Helpers\EnumReporter::set(YourReporter::class);

-/** makeOrReport */
+/** getOrReport */
-YourEnum::makeOrReport('ENUM'); // will just return the enum YourEnum::makeOrReport('your_enum'); // will just return the enum YourEnum::makeOrReport('unknown'); // will return null and call the Reporter
+YourEnum::getOrReport('ENUM'); // will just return the enum YourEnum::getOrReport('your_enum'); // will just return the enum YourEnum::getOrReport('unknown'); // will return null and call the Reporter

-YourEnum::makeOrReportArray(
+YourEnum::getOrReportArray(
     ['ENUM', 'your_other_enum']
 ); // will just return the enums

-YourEnum::makeOrReportArray(
+YourEnum::getOrReportArray(
     ['ENUM', 'unknown']
 ); // will return [YourEnum::ENUM] and call the Reporter for 'unknown'
 ```